HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 Light sources state how many people they provide for.

 Without enough light for everyone, Omens become Encounters and Traps go unnoticed.
-## Marching Order
-- **SCOUT**: You are exploring ahead of the group.
-Encounters and omens are found by you first.
-If encountered, you are allowed to make a check to hide.
-- **VAN**: You are in the front line and generally end up in melee.
-You are the first to interact with any hazards or details such as traps, characters, and treasures.
-- **MAIN**: You are the middle rank of the group and will find yourself behind the front row in combat.
-- **REAR**: in an encounter, you will often have to resort to ranged weapons, and sorceries.
 ## Doors
 Opening a stuck door is CR 4 by base, though this may increase if the door is heavy, large, and/or obstructed.
 Using a prybar reduces the CR by 4.